Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 - `float MinScale` — Minimum zoom level.
 - `float MaxScale` — Maximum zoom level.
 - `float ScrollSensitivity` — How quickly zoom changes per scroll or pinch.
-- `float EdgeNudge` — The amount to nudge the horizontal scroll position when zooming near the left or right edges of the viewport.
+- `float EdgeNudge` — The amount to nudge the scroll position when zooming near the edges of the viewport.

 - `float DragSpeed` — Speed at which the scroll view auto-scrolls when dragging near edges.